 - You can restrict the search by placing a plus icon + in front of the words that must be found to consider the page a match.
 Example: +episerver +search +tips.

-- Similarly, you can restrict the search by placing a minus sign – in front of the words that must not occur to consider the page a match, for example -episerver -search -tips.
+- Similarly, you can restrict the search by placing a minus sign – in front of the words that must be excluded to consider the page a match, for example -episerver -search -tips.

 - To match part of a word, place an asterisk * at the end of the word.
 Example: word1* word2 return content with the words word10, word123 and word2, but not word234.